critrluvr/blog/_posts/2024-07-09-eli-lobo-avatar.md

 ---
 layout: post
-title: Eli Lobo Avatar
+title: Loren Avatar
-img: 2024-eli-lobo-avatar.png
+img: 2024-loren-avatar.png
-thumbnail: 2024-eli-lobo-avatar-thumb.jpg
+thumbnail: 2024-loren-avatar-thumb.jpg
 comments: true
-excerpt: "It's my hot pink-haired bunny wolf fursona, Eli Lobo!
-He's my idealized self.
-This is the first drawing I've completed on Sketchbook with the Galaxy Tab A."
+excerpt: "It's my hot pink-haired bunny dog fursona, Loren!
+This is the first drawing I've completed on Sketchbook with the Galaxy Tab A. He is not Eli."
 year: 2024
 ---